We are people who hear the good news and embody it by caring for our world.

 What is the Good News Project?

-The Good News Project aims to create a space where rangatahi can hear the Good News and actively be the Good News through biodiversity restoration mahi.
+The Good News Project provides a space where rangatahi not only hear the Good News but also live it out through hands-on biodiversity restoration projects.

 Key Outcomes